John Kasper: Life

-Defence of segregation
+Defense of segregation

 Kasper came to public attention during the integration of Clinton High School in Clinton, Tennessee.
 He sought to mobilize opponents of the desegregation order, and was arrested during the resulting unrest.
-Kasper was acquitted in his trial; the jury included members who served on the arresting auxiliary police force.
+Kasper was acquitted of inciting a riot and sedition.
+The jury included members who served on the arresting auxiliary police force.
+The courtroom broke out in cheers when the verdict was read.

 As a result of this incident, Kasper became a focal point at similar protests across the Southern United States, often an unwelcome one.
 While he was campaigning, Kasper was jailed for crimes ranging from inciting a riot to loitering.
 He was a suspect in a school bombing in Nashville as well as multiple synagogue bombings—he was a virulent antisemite—although no evidence was provided to link him directly to any of the cases.

-In 1956, he was under a court order to desist, which he ignored, prompting his arrest and conviction for contempt of court.
-He was found guilty, appealed and lost. he was then sentenced to one year in jail.
-He served eight months for conspiracy in 1957.
+In 1956, Kasper was under a court order to desist from obstructing desegregation, which he ignored, prompting his arrest and those of 15 other segregationists.
+In 1957, Kasper was found guilty of contempt of court and sentenced to one year in jail.
+At Kasper's trial, an enthusiastic supporter of his, Joe Diehl, a Knoxville farmer and a leader of the Knoxville Citizens Council, distributed The Coming Red Dictatorship, which claimed that "Asiatic Marxist Jews" were taking over the world, to several people, including the prosecutor.
+Diehl himself compared the round-up of segregationists to the government enforcing a communist dictatorship.
+As he was leaving the courtroom, the prosecutor had a federal marshal arrest him.
+After being told about the incident, the judge sentenced Diehl to 30 days in jail for contempt of court.